kedar2/kedar2.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year math PhD student at UCLA interested in machine learning.
-I am advised by [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
-My recent work has been on understanding optimization landscapes in deep learning, and addressing long-range interactions in graph neural networks.
-Before coming to UCLA, I was an undergraduate at Penn State, where I also studied math.
+I am a second year math PhD student at UCLA advised by [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
+My recent work has been on understanding optimization landscapes in deep learning, and designing architectures for graph neural networks which incorporate long-range interactions.
+Some of my research interests are

+- Graph neural networks and graph transformers
+- Optimization theory and training dynamics in deep learning
+- Algebraic and combinatorial approaches to machine learning

+Before coming to UCLA, I completed my undergraduate degree in mathematics at Penn State.
 My résumé is available [here](Resume.pdf).

 <h1> News </h1>